Multi-Agent Lipschitz Bandits: Appendix G: Gap-Free Analysis—Consensus, Baselines, Limits, and a Conditional Epochic Recovery

 \paragraph{Internal vs.\ external precision and probe budget.} Fix a target external precision $\varepsilon_{\text{main}}>0$ for the selection of $N$ cells at the end of Phase~II.
 Internally, Phase~II refines brackets to width

 i.e., for all cells $C$ and all players $j$,

-This is achieved in Appendix~B by choosing an $\eta$-net (probe spacing $\eta$) and a per-probe success budget $b$ so that $2r_1+L\eta\le \varepsilon_{\mathrm{int}}$, where $r_1=\sqrt{\beta_1/(2b)}$ and $\beta_1$ is the usual anytime log factor.\footnote{See Appendix~B (coverage lemma and anytime concentration), where we use law-of-total-probability removal of conditioning and an anytime union bound across the random counts $s\ge b$ to obtain uniform-in-time concentration at each probe.}
+This is achieved in Appendix~C by choosing an $\eta$-net (probe spacing $\eta$) and a per-probe success budget $b$ so that $2r_1+L\eta\le \varepsilon_{\mathrm{int}}$, where $r_1=\sqrt{\beta_1/(2b)}$ and $\beta_1$ is the usual anytime log factor.\footnote{See Appendix~C (coverage lemma and anytime concentration), where we use law-of-total-probability removal of conditioning and an anytime union bound across the random counts $s\ge b$ to obtain uniform-in-time concentration at each probe.}

 \paragraph{Public dither with a guaranteed minimum gap.} Let $\{C_1,\dots,C_K\}$ be the cells in a fixed public order (e.g., lexicographic).
 Set

 Thus the minimum pairwise dither gap is $\Delta_\xi:=\eta_{\mathrm{dit}}/(K-1)$.